joaovitor101/api-musica/README.md

 ```
 {
-    "err": "Erro interno do servidor!"
+    "error": "Erro interno do servidor!"
 }
 ```